Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 Why your joyous strains prolong?

-The year Raul and Amalia graduated unrest swept through Nicaragua.
-In the chaos that followed, squatters took over large fields around the capital city and created new communities complete with houses, roads, and vegetable plots.
-The one thing missing, a church.
+We get a picture of what this kind of Jubilee can look like in the work of Raul and Amalia, husband and wife graduates of a Thirdmill study center at Iglesia Betania in the capital city of Nicaragua.
+The year they completed their studies, unrest swept through Nicaragua.
+Amid the chaos that followed, squatters took over large fields around the capital city and established new communities, complete with houses, roads, and vegetable plots.
+However, some crucial elements were missing, including a church.

-When a squatter community popped up near Iglesia Betania, the members sprang into action.
+When a squatter community popped up near Iglesia Betania, the church members responded.
 They started visiting the community to do evangelism.
-Then, as the unrest settled down and the government deeded the land to the squatters, they decided to move beyond evangelism and plant a church.
-In early 2020, they called Raul and Amalia to plant and pastor that church.
-Today, the church is thriving.
-People from the community have donated land and money to help to lay the foundation and start building a place to meet.
+As the unrest settled down and the government deeded the land to the squatters, the church decided to go beyond evangelism to actually planting a church inside the new community and called Raul and Amalia to plant and pastor that church.

-In a community that started during the darkness of national turmoil, a light is shining: a church, with a well-trained pastor preaching the good news of God’s kingdom.
+In a community that started during the darkness of national turmoil, a light now shines: a church led by a well-trained pastor, spreading the good news of God’s kingdom.

 Come, adore on bended knee